18 September 2020 - Updated with new Yakult LIGHT formula.

 But those are two fairly basic studies.

 To be completely fair to Yakult, I looked for more studies on the effectiveness of the L.c.S strain.
 Within minutes I had numerous papers that found the LcS strain to have a positive health affect.
 Some of these papers are listed below:

 I don't want to turn this article into a literature review.
 I simply included point 11 - Effectiveness - to show that the LcS Strain used by Yakult may not be for everyone.
 This article isn't intended to be an investigation on what are the best probiotic strands, but instead showcasing how simply eating naturally fermented foods is a better alternative to drinking processed probiotics.

 In a nutshell, probiotics are good and we should be ingesting them.
 Drinking our probiotics in sugar laden, ultra processed drinks encased in plastic is perhaps not the best method.
 Instead, eating fermented foods are a much more healthier and cheaper option.

 I was fortunate enough to be contacted by Yakult Australia in regards to this article.
-After some back and forth communciation - including me pressing them for explainations on their ingrediant and manufacturing decisions Yakult Australia decided to send me (and you readers) an offical statement in response to the questions I sent them and the statements made within this article.
+After some back and forth communication - including me pressing them for explanations on their ingredient and manufacturing decisions Yakult Australia decided to send me (and you readers) an offical statement in response to the questions I sent them and the statements made within this article.

 Their full statement is listed below, but before we get to that I wanted to say I was impressed with Yakult's response and can understand that they are aiming to appeal to the mass market—not extreme health nuts like myself!
 Anyway, please see the full response by Yakult Australia below: